Making and Canning Homemade Sauerkraut in a Crock

 Once your sauerkraut has completed its fermentation process you can either place it in the fridge for immediate consumption or you can preserve it by canning it.

 If your jar of sauerkraut did not seal then place it in the fridge and use it immediately.
-Store the sealed jars in your lovely pantry to enjoy for the next 1-3 years.
+Store the sealed jars in your pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.